openfaas/workshop/lab3.md

 - ruby
 ```

+Or alternatively create a folder containing a `Dockerfile`, then pick the "Dockerfile" lang type in your YAML file.

 At this point you can create a new function for Python, Python 3, Ruby, Go, Node, CSharp etc.

 * A note on our examples